LongshengJiang/NGSIM-tools/README.md

 This repository collects a set of tools for extracting, visualizing, and simulating Next Generation Simulation (NGSIM) dataset.
 The tools are originally developed by Stanford Intelligent Systems Laboratory (SISL).
 Please check their github repositories on https://github.com/sisl

+If you are working on your research and plan to publish papers, please check the original places of these packages and cite their work there.
+Thank you. (disclaimer: I am not affiliate with SISL.)

 ## Demo: What these tools can do?
 ![Single agent on highway](media/single_agent_gail.gif)